uofu-emb/2024_lab3_Samuel_Chase/README.md

 ![example workflow](https://github.com/uofu-emb/2024_lab3_Samuel_Chase/actions/workflows/main.yml/badge.svg)

 # Lab 3 Threads (Sam Bosch, Chase Griswold)
-Full disclosure: Relied heavily on reference implemention, however, we extensively commented the code and documented the architecture and functionality in this README.
+Full disclosure: Relied heavily on reference implemention.
+We modified the code to toggle the LED on the main thread, and report temperature sensor readings on the side thread, as can be seen in the screenshot "thread status" below.
+The code has been extensively documented.

 # Objectives
 Setup the operating system.